gafusion/doc/html/src/cgyro/cgyro_list.rst

 - DEFAULT = 1.0
 - This is only active with :ref:`cgyro_equilibrium_model` = 2 (the Miller equilibrium model).
-- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the elongation as a function of radius is read from input.profiles.
+- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the elongation as a function of radius is read from input.gacode.

 ----